markoleptic/EncounterPlanner/UserGuide.md

 -   **Duplicate an assignment**: `Ctrl + Drag` an **Assignment Spell Icon**.
 -   **Adjust assignment time**: Drag an **Assignment Spell Icon**.
 -   **Select an assignment**: Click its icon to open the [Assignment Editor](#assignment-editor).
     A yellow outline indicates selection.
-If the assignment is a combat log event assignment, the **Boss Cast Bar** it references is highlighted.
+If the assignment is a combat log event assignment, the **Boss Ability Cast Bar** it references is highlighted.

 **Assignee Management**: